Natural Sleep Aids

 - Valerian Root (Valeriana Officinalis)

-Valerian root is one of the most popular herbs used to treat insomnia.
+Valerian root is a popular herb used to treat insomnia.
 It is often combined with other sedative-type herbs like melatonin.
 Valerian may cause some side effects such as gastrointestinal problems, dizziness, heart palpitations, and muscle weakness.Do not use this herbal remedy if you're pregnant or breastfeeding.

 Sometimes, and in some individuals, this natural sleep aid seems to have the opposite effect, acting as a delayed stimulant.
 After the initial calming effect there may be an energy-surge, or a feeling of restlessness.
 As stated earlier, talk with your doctor before taking any herbal supplement.